dev-rashedin/exploration-of-jpg-trinity/python/python.md

 fruits_list.sort()              # sort alphabetically
 fruits_list.reverse()           # reverse order
 fruits_list[0]                  # access by index

-# Not supported in set or tuple:
+# Not supported in set or tuple, because:
 # - insert → sets are unordered, tuples are immutable
 # - sort → sets are unordered, tuples are immutable
 # - reverse → sets are unordered, tuples are immutable